 - When alcohol is to be served, it will be provided through the main campus food service contractor, according to the existing state of Ohio alcohol consumption policies and licensing regulations [refer to Alcohol Consumption on University Property (University Policy 9710) and the Alcohol Policy in the Student Handbook]

 - When possible, meals should be served in the Student Union in order to avoid setup charges.

-- Requests for additional information about food service for university functions should be directed to Hospitality Services.
+- Requests for additional information about food service for university functions should be directed to Dining Services.

 Food Service at Non-University Functions